Tilmenk/warehouse/readme.md

 #### deploying the project

-A heroku dyno is configured and all you have to do to deploy to prod is this: `git push heroku master`
+A heroku dyno is configured and all you have to do to deploy to prod is this: `git push heroku master` ( if youre logged in to Heroku )

 #### API docs